GOAT Network

 • order creation returns the expected x402 payload

-• payment reaches the correct destination address
+• payment reaches the expected destination

 • proof retrieval succeeds for completed flows